Bio of Leenah Safi

 The last fifteen years has seen me involved in a number of ways in the Muslim community.
 In my early twenties, I was asked to teach Islamic studies along side Shaykh ‘Ali Sulaiman ‘Ali, of the ALIM Program, at Crescent Academy in Canton, Michigan.
 Since then, I have worked as a Muslim educator in subjects ranging from Arabic language, philosophy, and creed, to spirituality and self-purification.
 More recently I teamed up with Adnan Zulficar, the Interfaith Fellow and Campus Minister to the Muslim Community at the University of Pennsylvania, to create and teach the Islamic Literacy Series.
 Notes and audio recordings can be found here.

 In 2008, I completed his ijazah with Imam Anwar Muhaimin of the Quba Institute, in Philadelphia, in the area of khutbah.
 Since then, I have been working as a khatib, delivering Friday sermons at a variety of locations in and around the greater Philadelphia area.
 In addition, I have spoken at the Constitution Center in Philadelphia, Hillel, Charter School, and Yale University just to name a few venues.
-See here for the khutbah schedule [see the side bar for current talks]as well as downloading past khutbahs and lectures here.
+See here for the khutbah schedule as well as downloading past khutbahs and lectures here.

 In August of 2011, it was my great pleasure to be appointed to the position of Muslim Chaplain at the University of Pennsylvania.
 Here, I will work alongside Rev. Charles “Chaz” Howard in serving Muslims at Penn as well as the broader University community.